 - pre and post tutoring

 - joint planning with staff

-- self-esteem, preparing for adulthood, social inclusion for deaf children
+- self-esteem, preparing for adulthood, social inclusion for deaf children and young people

 - support to develop theory of mind and social or emotional understanding

 - personal understanding of deafness programme

 - transition support for deaf children and young people

 - on-going multi-agency liaison around the deaf children and young people with audiology, hearing services, SALT and families